masamiy/DataStoryTelling/content/0-intro.md

 {% include figure.html img="Excel.png" alt="cat" caption="Gapminder row data" width="70%" %}

-From the next section, we explore how we can start telling a story.
+We start exploring how we can start telling a story from the next chapter.